MicrosoftDocs/dataexplorer-docs/data-explorer/create-iot-hub-connection.md

 ms.date: 04/04/2023
 ---

-# Create an IoT Hub data connection in Azure Data Explorer
+# Create an IoT Hub data connection for Azure Data Explorer

 This article shows you how to ingest data into Azure Data Explorer from IoT Hub, a big data streaming platform and IoT ingestion service.